UiL-OTS-labs/jspsych-uil-template-docs/README.md

 In this stage, we will limit things to running the templates __locally__, which has implications for the reliability and format of the data.
 Also: locally does __not__ mean that it can be run without an internet connection in most cases, due to the nature of loading external scripts.
 Browsers really are optimised for being online.

-# Some best practices for jsPsych experiments
+# Best practices for jsPsych experiments

 ## Audio
 In the case of web server setup, it is as good idea to initialise jsPysch with ```use_webaudio = true```, in case you use audio stimuli.
 This is typically faster than when set to false.
 This seems to be be redundant now, since we can do such things using ```jspsych-uil-utils```.